 Pronunciation of 'Cleistocactus'

 The word 'Cleistocactus' originates from Greek, where 'kleistos' means 'closed' and 'kaktos' means 'cactus'.
-It refers to the plant's tubular flowers that remain partially closed.
+This refers to the plant's tubular flowers that remain mostly closed.

 Pronunciation Details